BoBkiNN/sonatype-publisher/README.md

 ## About fork:
 Based on [sonatype-maven-central-publisher](https://github.com/ani2fun/sonatype-maven-central-publisher),
-i have introduced critical changes, code improvements and fixes, targeting different goal to work with existing publications.
+I have introduced critical changes, code improvements and fixes, targeting different goal to work with existing publications.

 Fixed issues: